Resize#

 synthesis), use resize_degrees().

-This exposes the underlying Muñoz/Unser projection framework directly
+This exposes the underlying Muñoz/Unser projection framework directly, including advanced/reference equal-degree least-squares configurations.

 Resize an N-dimensional array using explicit spline degrees.